 It found the graphene wheels had 10 percent better thermal dissipation, 15 percent weight reduction, 26 percent increase in material strength, 18 percent increase in impact strength, 20 percent increase in spoke hole strength, 20 percent more flexibility and, finally, a 50 percent increase in lateral stiffness.
 Crikey.

 Breaking fresh tracks

-Vittoria says the graphene-infused compounds used in its tyres can actually change depending on how the tire is loaded.
+Vittoria says the graphene-infused compounds used in its tires can actually change depending on how the tire is loaded.
 For the road tire that means when rolling straight the rubber is at its hardest, but if you load it in another direction, braking, accelerating or leaning into a corner the compound softens offering significantly more grip.

 Independent testing at Finland’s Wheel Energy showed a 32-second advantage in the new graphene-infused Corsa tire over the previous generation at 50kph for 50km – or a 10w saving per minute of effort.
 If these claims are backed up on the road then this represents a serious advantage.
-The new Corsa Speed, meanwhile, is tubeless ready and weighs just 205g for a 23mm model – impressively light for a tubeless road tyre.
+The new Corsa Speed, meanwhile, is tubeless ready and weighs just 205g for a 23mm model – impressively light for a tubeless road tire.

-How a tyre changes its softness is a tricky one to explain.
+How a tire changes its softness is a tricky one to explain.
 Vittoria’s Christian Liederman told us that the graphene platelets in the rubber compound are uniform in their composition, running in parallel lines, and because of their extreme elasticity they stretch and spread when deforming in a very uniform manner, it increases the contact patch when you need it most and gives more grip.